 The most convenient place to stay near Ingleton Falls is Falls Park.
 As mentioned, you’ll actually pass the holiday park along the Ingleton Waterfalls Trail.
 It’s run by the Ingleton Scenery Company and features modern facilities and equipment.

-The highly-rated park is set in stunning limestone country and is overlooked by Ingleborough (coming soon) – one of the Three Yorkshire Peaks (also coming soon).
+The highly-rated park is set in stunning limestone country and is overlooked by Ingleborough – one of the Three Yorkshire Peaks.
 If you’re looking for a peaceful stay, close to Ingleton Falls, which has an excellent natural ambience, then definitely stay at Falls Park.

 Other than Falls Park, the charming village of Ingleton has some fantastic accommodation options to choose from.
 Below, we’ll talk about the best budget, mid-range and luxury options.

-- Budget – Ingleton Hostel: the best budget option in Ingleton is Ingleton Hostel, which is conveniently located near the Ingleton Waterfalls Trail.
+The best budget option in Ingleton is Ingleton Hostel, which is conveniently located near the Ingleton Waterfalls Trail

-- Mid-range – Craven Heifer Ingleton: this beautiful country inn is one of the most affordable private room accommodation options in Ingleton.
-Additionally, Craven Heifer Ingleton is one of the most highly-rated accommodation options in the village.
+Craven Heifer Ingleton is a beautiful country inn that is one of the most affordable and highly-rated private room accommodation options in Ingleton

-- Mid-range – The Wheatsheaf Inn: you’ll want to stay at The Wheatsheaf Inn if you want to stay at the most popular accommodation option in Ingleton.
-Indeed, this B&B is an excellent place to stay.
+You’ll want to stay at The Wheatsheaf Inn if you want to stay at the most popular accommodation option in Ingleton!

 Other Things To Do Near Ingleton Waterfalls Trail

 There are many brilliant things to do and places to see in and near Ingleton.
-Whilst you’re in Ingleton, you should definitely visit the epic White Scar Caves (guide coming soon).
-Also, if you’re keen on another nearby walk, you can do the Whernside Walk from Ribblehead Viaduct (guide coming soon), which involves climbing up Whernside – one of the Three Yorkshire Peaks.
+Whilst you’re in Ingleton, you should definitely visit the epic White Scar Caves.
+Also, if you’re keen on another nearby walk, you can do the Whernside Walk from Ribblehead Viaduct, which involves climbing up Whernside – one of the Yorkshire Three Peaks.
 When it comes to Ingleton walks, you can also climb Ingleborough from Ingleton.
-Although, the most common Ingleborough Walk (guide coming soon) route is from nearby Clapham.
+Although, the most common Ingleborough Walk route is from nearby Clapham.

-Otherwise, if you’re interested in doing another waterfalls walk in the Yorkshire Dales, consider the Settle Caves and Waterfall Walk, Aysgarth Falls Walk, Cray Gill Waterfall Walk or the Kelds Waterfall Walk (guides coming soon).
+Otherwise, if you’re interested in doing another waterfalls walk in the Yorkshire Dales, consider the Settle Caves and Waterfall Walk, Aysgarth Falls Walk, Cray Gill Waterfall Walk, the Keld Waterfalls Walk or the Askrigg Waterfalls Walk.

 FAQs